Nobel Peace Prize nominee, America's Truth Detector, Doctor of Democracy, all combined into one harmless, lovable little fuzzball.

 Well, that may be long term.

-Um this is why I spent so much time on this.
+And this is why I spent so much time on this.

-Uh it's it's you know, I'm I'm a conservative.
+It's, you know, I'm a conservative.

-I'm in opposition, and one might say at war with liberals.
+I'm in opposition and one might say at war with liberals.

 They position themselves rather well.